captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 I pray I never will.
-And I know that nothing I say will touch your heart.
+And I know nothing I say will touch your heart.

 ---

-But to bury my brother…what could feed my glory more?
-And these men here, they praise when I did but fear makes them slaves.
+But to bury my mother's son…what could feed my glory more?
+And these men here, they praise what I did but in silence they are slaves.

 ---

-But you are free, a king, and you can speak at will.
+But you are a king, free, and you can speak at will.

 ---

 ## CREON: